-By Daniel Picard.
-Last updated 28th July 2022.
+By Danielle Graves.
+Last Updated 29th June 2023.
 Welcome to our taxi accident claims guide.
 In the UK there are over 280,000 taxis, and 23,000 of these taxes are black cabs operating in London.
 Black cabs operate on a system whereby passengers can hail them but other taxi companies require telephone or internet bookings.
 These are known as minicabs.
 Both minicabs and black cabs must be covered by taxi passenger insurance, so if you have been involved in an accident and suffered an injury then you can make a claim against the taxi company.

 As a passenger, you may have had an accident in a taxi because the driver themselves or another third-party vehicle caused a collision.
 As long as the accident was not caused by you, you may be eligible to make taxi accident claims.